 Why don't we start with the latest developments?

-How many times when Robert Muller got called in before the nation's intelligence court to address these instances of the FBI withholding exculpatory evidence and cheating on these surveillance warrant applications?
+How many times when Robert Mueller got called in before the nation's intelligence court to address these instances of the FBI withholding exculpatory evidence and cheating on these surveillance warrant applications?

 How many instances did that occur?

-FBI agents intentionally willfully leaving information out that was incredibly relevant to the judges, usually uh uh going towards the uh possibility that the people they wanted to investigate or target were innocent.
+FBI agents intentionally, willfully leaving information out that was incredibly relevant to the judges, usually going towards the possibility that the people they wanted to investigate or target were innocent.

-So uh we know that the the now, because of this new revelation, that the FBI had a pattern in practice in the past of doing this, of cheating, of misusing the FISA abuses, that some of those occurred or had to be rectified at least on Bob Muller's watch when he was the FBI director.
+So we know that now, because of this new revelation, that the FBI had a pattern in practice in the past of doing this, of cheating, of misusing the FISA abuses, that some of those occurred or had to be rectified, at least on Bob Mueller's watch when he was the FBI director.

 Now he's the special counsel in this case.

-What was this resolved when he because what you're really discuss describing here, if you withhold exculpatory evidence, what you're really describing is committing a fraud on the court.
+Because what you're really describing here, if you withhold exculpatory evidence, what you're really describing is committing a fraud on the court.

 Yeah.

-Well, uh probably not as much punishment as you and I or regular Americans would expect, right?
+Well, probably not as much punishment as you and I or regular Americans would expect, right?

 You would think maybe some FBI agents got fired or reprimanded.